Call of Duty Mobile tips and tricks: How to play and win

 Don't worry, you've got a wingsuit: As you're wearing a wingsuit, it doesn't matter if you jump out of a helicopter or off the top of a tower, as you'll survive.
 Use that to your benefit.
 You can wingsuit right on top of someone and pop 'em with your shotgun if you don't have the range to engage from the top of a mountain.
 It's great fun.

 Keep your eye on the map and look for footprints: Knowing where the enemy is is half the fight in battle royale.
-Watch the map for footprints, keep your ears open and you'll know where they are before they know you're there.
+Watch the map for footprints if you're a scout, keep your ears open and you'll know where they are before they know you're there.
 It's the route to victory.

 Hit the deck: Unlike multiplayer where hitting the deck means dying in the dirt, in battle royale you can hide and wait until your enemy is in range before engaging them.
 It really works.